Liamsitbon/aether_map_macOS/README.md

 [![743⁺Aether*✧ ˳ ⁎ ¹¹¹} ⁺ . ˳](https://github.com/user-attachments/assets/3664b6f7-0170-488f-8fdb-66f8afced4fb)](https://youtu.be/qZ1prxep0Wc)

-In My link Its Only Supported On Quest.
+In My Link Its Supported On Quest And PC.
 (You Need Vivify Port Or Vivify Official Qmod In The Future)

 **!!You Are Building It You Need To Download The Zip In The Release And Unzip It In To The Source!!**